tu-delft-library/il-master-thesis-guide/book/4a-read.md

 1. Include citation of the source when note-taking, or take notes on the article itself

-2. Ask yourself the following questions while reading to promote active reading:
+2. When you close read a scholarly sources, you should also critically evaluate the source.
+This means asking yourself questions while reading, which also promotes active reading:
 - How does the author know this and do they give any scientific evidence?
 - How does this compare to other things I have read or know?
 - Are there certain things, such as terms, concepts or arguments, that I do not understand yet?
 Make a note of this so you can come back to it.